How sound is your financial ship?

 "If I'd been able to carry out my plan and continued to max out my retirement contributions, I'd have gotten close to my million-dollar goal," he says.

-Saving for retirement may be a priority, but it's not the only thing you need to plan for.
+Saving for retirement may be a priority, but it's not the only thing you need to plan for, as the coronavirus pandemic has demonstrated.

 "Long-term care, out-of-pocket healthcare expenses that Medicare doesn't pay, inflation, and taxes are the biggest things that take retirees by surprise," Kuefler says.